oomek/attractplus/Layouts.md

 ### `fe.script_dir`

-When Attract-Mode Plus runs a layout or plug-in script, `fe.script_dir` is set to the layout or plug-in's directory.
+When Attract-Mode Plus runs a layout or plugin script, `fe.script_dir` is set to the layout or plugin's directory.

 ### `fe.script_file`

-When Attract-Mode Plus runs a layout or plug-in script, `fe.script_file` is set to the name of the layout or plug-in script file.
+When Attract-Mode Plus runs a layout or plugin script, `fe.script_file` is set to the name of the layout or plugin script file.

 ### `fe.module_dir`